Project

 Actions #5

-Updated by Luke Waltzer almost 8 years ago
+Updated by Luke Waltzer over 8 years ago

 I'm not sure much of this is seeming intuitive to me, but I wasn't involved at the planning stages and am not fully aware of the dependencies of the Events Calendar.
 Doesn't seem right to me that any user can affiliate any event with any group's calendar.
 Is that functionality necessary to fuel the global calendar?